Chase-Brownstein/finalproject/README.md

 37. Field DJ, et al. 2020.
 Timing the extant avian radiation: The rise of modern birds, and the importance of modeling molecular rate variation.
 Bulletin of the American Museum of Natural History 40, 159-181.
 URL: http://digitallibrary.amnh.org/handle/2246/7237

 38. Benton MJ, and Donoghue PCJ.
 2007.
 Paleontological evidence to date the tree of life.
 Molecular Biology and Evolution 24(1), 26–53.
+DOI: https://doi.org/10.1093/molbev/msl150

 39. Ho SYW, Phillips MJ.
 2009.
 Accounting for calibration uncertainty in phylogenetic estimation of evolutionary divergence times.
 Systematic Biology 58(3), 367–380.
+DOI: 10.1093/sysbio/syp035